Key Considerations as FTC, DOJ Significantly Change HSR Premerger Notification Requirements

 On October 10, 2024, the Federal Trade Commission (FTC) announced a unanimous 5-0 vote to finalize changes to the Hart-Scott-Rodino (HSR) premerger notification program, including changes to the HSR form and associated instructions, with the Department of Justice (DOJ) concurring with the final rule.
 Under the HSR Act, parties to transactions are required to notify the FTC and DOJ of most transactions valued above the size-of-transaction thresholds – currently $119.5 million – and observe a waiting period before closing.
 The new HSR rules do not alter the filing thresholds, nor do they change the substantive merger review process – rather, the new rules focus on the premerger notification process and what information must be produced with an HSR filing.

 According to the DOJ and FTC, the current HSR form “has not kept pace with the realities of how businesses compete today,” and the changes are meant to address “significant gaps in the information” generated under the current rules.
-The new HSR rules should go into effect in mid-to-late January 2025, after which any transactions notifiable under HSR must use the new HSR form.1 The FTC also has announced that it will resume granting “early terminations” of HSR filings once the new rules go into effect, and that it will introduce an “online portal” for third parties to submit comments or complaints about proposed transactions.
+The new HSR rules are slated to go into effect on February 10, 2025, after which any transactions notifiable under HSR must use the new HSR form.1 The FTC also has announced that it will resume granting “early terminations” of HSR filings once the new rules go into effect, and that it will introduce an “online portal” for third parties to submit comments or complaints about proposed transactions.

 The new HSR rules contain dramatic differences from what was initially proposed by the FTC in June 2023, alleviating many of the more onerous requirements.
 But the new rules retain many other additional reporting requirements not in the current HSR form – many of which are significant and will increase the time required to prepare the HSR filing.
 Some of the most notable changes include:.